 - ¼ teaspoon ground black pepper

-- ⅓ cup pecans (optional for serving)
+- ⅓ cup pecans (optional, for serving)

-- Toss in pecans (optional) and serve.
+- Toss in pecans (if desired) and serve.

-- Prep Time: 10
+- Prep Time: 10 minutes

-- Cook Time: 25
+- Cook Time: 25 minutes

 - Category: Side Dish